indiejames/vscode-clojure-debug/README.md

 ## A Note about the Preview Version

+Most heavily tested on Mac OS X. Seems to work fine on Linux from my limited testing.
-Currently only known to work on Mac OS X. I can confirm that it does not work (yet) on Windows due to issues in the underlying CDT library.
+I can confirm that it does not work (yet) on Windows due to issues in the underlying CDT library.
 I am working to get that fixed.
-It may work fine on Linux - I have not tried it yet.
 Most of the features are operational and work well enough to provide a useful workflow at this point.
 Some of the features (mostly related to step debugging) are less reliable and should be used with care.